cujojs/curl/README.md

 * [0.6.8](https://github.com/cujojs/curl/tree/3568bea941a6a6068995bfbeb56fa72c65835056)
 * [0.6.2a](https://github.com/cujojs/curl/tree/2683057e4cdf45eec44dd69dfd814ece75b7ae70)

+* 0.7.2
+	* css! plugin now works everywhere (closed an Opera-XDomain issue).
+	* css! plugin now returns the stylesheet created (as it used to, but for all browsers).
+	* curl() error handler is called even if no success handler is specified.
 * 0.7.1
 	* fixed inability to load non-anonymous "main" modules (packages) (also #138)
 	* restored ability to use urls in place of module ids as dependencies